rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

   * The decision has been replaced by another ADR that reflects a more up-to-date solution.
 * __Implemented__:
   * The decision has been fully integrated into the system and is currently in use.
+* __Revisited__:
+  * The decision is being reviewed to assess its relevance or effectiveness, usually triggered by new information or changing conditions.

 <!-- end_slide -->